orangesaft/neurotech/README.md

 ---

 ## Topic
-Predicting or identifying structural brain changes in schizophrenia patients with AVH using MRI data and machine learning.
+Predicting or identifying structural changes in the brains of schizophrenia patients with AVH using MRI data and machine learning.

 ---